6.4 Subsequent Measurement

 6.4.1.1.1 Subsequent-Measurement Election for Contracts With an Initial Fair Value of Zero

-An entity may enter into a contract to service financial assets that
+An entity may enter into a contract to service financial

-a subsequent-measurement method under ASC 860-50-35-1 at inception of
+elect a subsequent-measurement method under ASC 860-50-35-1 at inception

-right is zero at inception, the subsequent accounting for the servicing
+servicing right is zero at inception, the subsequent accounting for the

-class measured by using the fair value method or the amortization
+to a class measured by using the fair value method or the amortization

 method.
 If the contract is subsequently measured by using the